Four Orthodontic Problems Best Corrected Early

 When children are young, their growth spurt can be used to make orthodontic treatment more manageable.
 Jaw and teeth growth can be guided with orthodontic devices such as headgear, palatal expanders and braces designed for children and teens.

-“By bringing your child in for evaluation at an early age, we are able to assess and treat problems with minimally invasive orthodontics designed specifically for your growing child,” says Dr. Spector, an orthodontist in Gurnee.
+“By bringing your child in for evaluation at an early age, we are able to assess and treat problems with minimally invasive orthodontics designed specifically for your growing child,” says Dr. Stosich, an orthodontist in Gurnee.

 Your child’s facial features and teeth are like clay in an orthodontist’s hands.
 While they are growing, their features can be reshaped into better form.
 As they age and their bones mature, it becomes harder to fix problems without extreme measures.